amvro23/biogas/README.md

 2.792282394738481e-07
 ```

-Finally, you can get an excell file of the molar rates, temperature, and pressure profiles to reate your own plots.
+Finally, you can get an excell file of the molar rates, temperature, and pressure profiles to create your own plots.

 ```Python
 test_reac.to_excel("SingleBed")